Stop Doing or Stop to Do? Easy Guide to Verbs Followed by -ing or To + Verb

 Always check a reliable dictionary or grammar guide if you’re unsure which structure to use.
 Using the correct form will help you sound more fluent and professional.

 Ready to put your knowledge into action?
-Try These Advanced English Practice Questions!
+Try These Advanced English Practice Questions

 Exercise 1: Choose the Correct Form (-ing or to + verb)